Chapter 6:

 “Thank you, it’s best that we leave,” he said.

 We walked out of the forest, and I got on the horse before he did.
-He got on, and we started.
+The horse began walking.

 What does he see in me?
 Maybe he's just attracted to me.
 Still, I can't lose this chance.